-Cell phones can only be used before school and at lunch.
-The phone must remain on silent during these times.
+Cell phones may be used before school, between classes, and at lunch (phone calls may only be made/taken in the office).
+The phone must remain on silent at all times during school hours.
 Taking pictures or videos with cell phones anytime during school hours is STRICTLY prohibited.
-The use of cell phones is STRICTLY prohibited during class time, in locker rooms, or while students are in the bathroom.
+The use of cell phones during class time, in locker rooms, or in the restrooms is also STRICTLY prohibited.
 This includes texting and messaging.

-Cell phones are to be turned off and not at all visible during class time.
+At the beginning of each class period, cellular devices are to be placed in the designated area of the classroom where they will stay for the duration of the class period (an alternative to this requirement is for students to leave their cellular device in their locker).
+When students are dismissed at the end of class, they may retrieve their device prior to heading to their next class.

 Cell phones that are seen while out in class will be confiscated by school personnel.
 School personnel will also have students leave phones in the classroom if a student asks to use the restroom.

+Consequences

-First offense will result in phone being confiscated by school personnel and then returned at the end of class.
-Second offense will result in phone being confiscated and sent to the office and the student will serve one 8th hour after which the phone will be returned to the student..
-Subsequent offenses will result in confiscation of the phone only to be returned to a parent/guardian and/or further disciplinary action such as ISS or OSS or complete loss of privilege of having a phone at school..
+- 1. 1st offense confiscation of the device, warning, device returned at the end of the day. - 2.
+2nd offense confiscation of the device, 8th hour detention, device returned at the end of the day. - 3.
+Subsequent offenses confiscation of the device, only to be returned to a parent/guardian, and ISS and/or OSS and/or complete loss of privilege of having a phone at school.

 If you need to contact your child during school hours, please call the high school office.
 We will be glad to give a message to your child or call your child to the phone in case of an emergency.

+Teachers may permit students to use their cell phones for a classroom activity with the prior approval of the principal.